Daffodil is a Spring blooming plant widely known for its astonishing yellowish-white petals and yellow cup at the center.

 Gardeners prefer transplanting Daffodils in late spring to early summer when the plant is dormant, and they do this by uprooting their bulbs.

-But, they take advantage of winter to store the bulbs in a mesh bag to transplant them in the ideal season.
+But, they use winter to store the bulbs in a mesh bag to transplant them in the ideal season.

 Moreover, late spring to early summer is appropriate because the aboveground foliage fades from yellow to brown during this time.

 Hence, you can move the bulbs without worrying about hurting the foliage.
-In fact, you can even prune them if you like.
+You can even prune them if you like.

 Meanwhile, leaving the foliage until they turn completely brown is a good idea as it helps the plant store the energy for next year’s blooms.

 However, you do not need to wait for the leaves to turn brown before transplanting Daffodils.

 You can transplant Daffodils any time of the year, but it’s not always true for all varieties.